Eligibility and Funding Determination

 - Have direct faculty involvement in the management and supervision of the program;

 - Provide an identifiable benefit to a significant number of students;

 - Enhance the overall balance of university programs and the breadth and balance of IRA program;

 III.
 Funding Process

-Following review of all proposals, the IRA board will submit their budget recommendation to the Provost and the Vice President for Business Affairs for final approval.
+Following review of all proposals, the IRA committee will submit their budget recommendation to the Provost for final approval.

 Following this review, the proposed IRA budget will be forwarded to the President for approval and to the Vice President for Business Affairs for implementation.

 PROPOSAL FORMAT: Write a memo to college dean (area which proposed program will be housed) outlining request.
-Detail project and include an “estimated” budget.
+Detail project and include an estimated budget.
 Once dean approves program, forward proposal request to J. Mays zip 110.
-Upon the IRA Board’s program certification recommendation, the request is forwarded to the Provost for approval.
-The program director and college dean will be invited to a scheduled IRA meeting to present their program for recommendation as a recognized IRA Program.
-Program funding is a separate issue, and will be addressed if program is deemed a recognized IRA Program.
+The program director and college dean will be invited to a scheduled IRA meeting to present their program.
+Upon the IRA committee’s program certification recommendation, the request is forwarded to the Provost for approval.
+Program funding is a separate issue, and will be addressed if program is deemed a recognized IRA program.